FlowFuse/website/src/blog/2024/05/node-red-dashboard-2-layout-navigation-styling.md

 !["Screenshot of dashboard having grid layout"](./images/node-red-dashboard-2-layout-navigation-styling-grid-layout.jpg "Screenshot of dashboard having grid layout"){data-zoomable}

-In the image above, you can see that the first and last widget groups occupy all 12 columns, while in the middle, two groups each take up six columns each.
+In the image above, you can see that the first and last widget groups occupy all 12 columns, while in the middle, two groups each take up six columns.

 #### Notebook layout

 Choosing the Notebook layout for your page in Dashboard 2.0 makes it work like a Jupyter Notebook, fixed at a width of **1024px** and **centered**.
 Here, a groups' "width" defines the number of columns the group contains.
-The group itself will always render the full-width of the Notebook.
+The group itself will always render the full width of the Notebook.
 It's great for dynamic Markdown, data tables, and visuals.
 Groups of pages are stacked vertically.

 !["Screenshot of dashboard having notebook layout"](./images/node-red-dashboard-2-layout-navigation-styling-notebook-layout.png "Screenshot of dashboard having notebook layout"){data-zoomable}